FekyHerman/Portofolio-Data-Analyst/README.md

-                              **  Welcome to My Data Projects Repository**
+  **Welcome to My Data Projects Repository**

 What You’ll Find

-**Data Analysis Projects: Examples of data cleaning, exploration, and visualization using Excel, SQL, and Python.**
+**---Data Analysis Projects: Examples of data cleaning, exploration, and visualization using Excel, SQL, and Python.**

-**Excel: Advanced functions like XLOOKUP, INDEX-MATCH, and Pivot Tables for data analysis.**
+**---Excel: Advanced functions like XLOOKUP, INDEX-MATCH, and Pivot Tables for data analysis.**

-**SQL: Database querying, including join operations and complex queries for data extraction.**
+**---SQL: Database querying, including join operations and complex queries for data extraction.**

-**Python: Data manipulation, analysis, and visualization using libraries such as Pandas and Numpy, and machine learning models using TensorFlow and Keras.**
+**---Python: Data manipulation, analysis, and visualization using libraries such as Pandas and Numpy, and machine learning models using TensorFlow and Keras.**

-**Tableau: Creating interactive dashboards and visualizations to communicate data insights effectively**.
+**---Tableau: Creating interactive dashboards and visualizations to communicate data insights effectively**.

-**Business Analysis Projects: Dashboards and reports that provide actionable insights, created using Tableau and other visualization tools.
+**---Business Analysis Projects: Dashboards and reports that provide actionable insights, created using Tableau and other visualization tools**
-Technical Skills Demonstrated**